MiguelLaIglesia/3DGenoMikes/README.md

 ## Installation

-To run this project, ensure you have Python 3.10.12 installed on your system.
+To run this project, ensure you have at least the Python version 3.10.12 installed on your system.
 You can download Python from [python.org](https://www.python.org/downloads/release/python-3120/).

 ## General Structure of the Repository
 <table>